 For your investment you get an 18-45mm lens, and APS-C sized 24.2MP sensor (the same as you’d find in a larger Canon DSLR), as well as WiFi and bluetooth support.
-It has a nice touchscreen interface on the back, and supports 4k video, but is lacking an electronic viewfinder.
+It has a nice electronic viewfinder and screen on the back, and supports 4k video, but is lacking a touchscreen interface.

 It is also missing in-body image stabilization, however this is rare at this price point in either a mirrorless camera or DSLR.
 You can see the latest prices and buy it online on Amazon here and on B&H here.